An array of dots and dashes of color that spell CVAD in Morse Code

 Assistant Professor, Art History

-Gibbons earned a Ph.D. in the History of Art from the Courtauld Institute of Art, London, where she wrote a dissertation titled "The Limits of the Body in Victorian Illustration: Arthur Hughes and Frederick Sandys."
-Her recent publications include essays on illustrator Jessie Marion King, painter Evelyn De Morgan, and painter/illustrator Arthur Hughes
+Carey Gibbons earned a Ph.D. in the history of art from the Courtauld Institute of Art, London, where she wrote a dissertation titled "The Limits of the Body in Victorian Illustration: Arthur Hughes and Frederick Sandys."
+Her recent publications include essays on illustrator Jessie Marion King, painter Evelyn De Morgan, and painter and illustrator Arthur Hughes

 Gibbons comes to UNT with impressive teaching experience.
-Since 2018, she has been a visiting assistant professor at the Department of History of Art and Design, Pratt Institute, Brooklyn, N.Y., where she taught the history of communication design.
-She also held a position as a Drawing Institute Postdoctoral Research Fellow at the Morgan Library and Museum and has worked at the Cooper Hewitt, Smithsonian Design Museum, the Kempner Gallery, Columbia University Rare Book & Manuscript Library, and The Museum of Modern Art in New York City.
-Dr. Gibbons is active in digital art history and is currently the digital art history editor for "Nineteenth-Century Art Worldwide.
+Since 2018, she has been a visiting assistant professor at the Department of History of Art and Design, Pratt Institute, Brooklyn, New York, where she taught the history of communication design.
+She also held a position as a Drawing Institute Postdoctoral Research Fellow at the Morgan Library and Museum, New York City, and has worked at the Cooper Hewitt, Smithsonian Design Museum, the Jim Kempner Fine Art Gallery, Columbia University Rare Book & Manuscript Library, and The Museum of Modern Art in New York City.
+Gibbons is active in digital art history and is currently the digital art history editor for "Nineteenth-Century Art Worldwide.